 1 Great Place to Stay: Buenaventura Grand & Great Moments Resort

-There are many resorts to choose from in the Puerto Vallarta area, but the Buenaventura Grand has two special advantages for families.
+There are many resorts to choose from in the Puerto Vallarta area.
+However, the Buenaventura Grand has two special advantages for families.
 First, it’s both on a sandy beach and less than a mile from the Malecon.
 When other travelers we visited with lamented about the 50-minute taxi ride from their resort to Puerto Vallarta’s Old Town, we smiled.
 A favorite part of our stay was the stroll down the beach to the Malecon and “art walk” that led us there so quickly and gratis.

-Just beware that their nightly entertainment doesn’t end until 10 p.m., which may feel even later depending on your home time zone, and you will hear it whether you choose to attend or not.
+Just beware that their nightly entertainment doesn’t end until 10 p.m., which may feel even later depending on your home time zone.
+And you will hear it whether you choose to attend or not.
 Be sure to bring ear plugs if you want to turn in earlier than the entertainers.
 Website: www.hotelbuenaventura.com.mx

-1 Great Place to Eat: Gaby’s
+1 Great Place to Eat in Puerto Vallarta with Kids: Gaby’s